-Future Land Use Districts
+Future Land Use Classes

-This section outlines the planned future land use districts for La Crosse County depicted on the Draft Future Land Use Map.
-County districts (indicated as numbered headings, below) represent a consolidation of the more specific local land use districts.
-This relationship is depicted below.

-Each category of land use contains an overall purpose statement that describes the intent of each district and its allowable uses.
-Categories may be implemented through multiple zoning districts.
+This section outlines the planned future land use classes for La Crosse County depicted on the Future Land Use Map.
+County future land use classes (as numbered below) represent a consolidation of the more specific county zoning districts.
+This relationship is described on page 112.
+Each land use class has a purpose statement that describes the intent of each district and its allowable uses.